BarisAlbayrakIEEE/StructuralAnalysis/README.md

 When the user wants to undo the update operation, SAR1 should go to UpToDate but SAR2 should remain OutOfDate.
 This is a very simple case.
 In some cases, the update may effect many nodes even recursively due to the descendant relations.
-The proxy design pattern would be too complicated and need many branches to cover different conditions.
+The command design pattern would be too complicated and need many branches to cover different conditions.
-Hence, for undo/redo functionality, **I will continue with a functionally persistent DCG data structure** instead of using proxy pattern.
+Hence, for undo/redo functionality, **I will continue with a functionally persistent DCG data structure** instead of the command pattern.
 The DCG would make use of **the structural sharing** for the memory and performance.

 **The system shall define two arrays of DCGs:**